pootsbook/crossingtherubicon/_posts/2021-01-06-fundamentals-over-frameworks-comparison.md

 ---
 layout: post
-title: Fundamentals over Frameworks: Comparison
+title: "Fundamentals over Frameworks: Comparison"
 ---

 The last few posts have been terribly abstract.
 In [Fundamentals over Frameworks][fof] I proposed that the knowledge you aquire when learning a framework is often non-transferrable, whereas the knowledge acquired when learning a language is often more generally applicable.